Frontify/fondue/.changeset/odd-countries-add.md

 '@frontify/fondue': patch
 ---

-Fix error when scrolling in modal
+Fixed: Body is not scrollable when modal is open